sychan/kb_sdk_docs/source/overview.rst

 Concepts and Overview
 =======================

-This page gives a a high-level overview of how the SDK works and general concepts in making and running apps.
+This page gives a high-level overview of how the SDK works and the general concepts involved in making and running apps.

 The Basics
 --------------